codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_start_position

 This variable exists for the sole purpose of notifying a joining node about state transfer completion.
-For more information, see :doc:`scriptablesst`.

 .. code-block:: ini

    wsrep_start_position = 00000000-0000-0000-0000-000000000000:-1

+.. seealso:: For more information on scripting state snapshot transfers, see :doc:`scriptablesst`.

 .. rubric:: ``wsrep_ws_persistency``